segmentio/segment-docs/src/connections/destinations/catalog/personas-facebook-custom-audiences/index.md

 redirect_from: '/connections/destinations/catalog/personas-facebook-ads'
 ---

-> note "Note on Facebook Destinations"
+> note ""
-> This page is about the **Facebook Custom Audiences** destination developed specifically for use with Segment Personas.
+> **Note on Facebook Destinations**: This page is about the **Facebook Custom Audiences** destination developed specifically for use with Segment Personas.
 For documentation on other Facebook destinations, see the pages linked below.
 For access to documentation on the Facebook Custom Audiences (Website) destination, contact [beta@segment.com](mailto:beta@segment.com), as it is an Early Access feature.

 | **Facebook Destination**   | Supported by Personas |
 | ---------------------- | --------------------- |